menjai-cmu/MLApp/Update2-Runbook.md

-# Comprehensive Documentation for Update 2_Ver3 Notebook
+# 📘 Comprehensive Documentation for Update 2_Ver3 Notebook

 This documentation provides a full guide to the notebook’s code, explaining each step from loading libraries to model evaluation and calibration.
+Icons and placeholders indicate visuals and key sections.

 ---

-## 1. Import Libraries
+## ⚙️ 1.
+Import Libraries

 **Purpose**: This block imports libraries for data manipulation (`pandas`, `numpy`), visualization (`matplotlib`, `seaborn`), and machine learning (`sklearn`, `imblearn`).
 It also suppresses warnings to keep the output clean.